Tautulli/Tautulli-Docker/README.md

 **\* Note that stability on beta and nightly cannot be guaranteed**

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it tautulli /bin/bash`.
+This container uses the alpine linux base with s6 overlay.
+To get shell access while the container is running run `docker exec -it tautulli bash`.

 ### User / Group Identifiers